Sudip-329/KIIT-MiTA-website/README.md

 ---

 ## ⭐ Acknowledgment
-We appreciate the support of **KIIT University** and **Dr. Rajdeep Chatterjee** sir for facilitating this research and providing computational resources for dataset preparation.
+We appreciate the support of **KIIT University** and **Dr. Rajdeep Chatterjee** for facilitating this research and providing computational resources for dataset preparation.

 ---